🔥

 • riches, glory, “impact”

-• advantages of being young
+advantages of being young:

-• free time
+• free time, no obligations

 • energy